panzerdp/dmitripavlutin.com/posts/080-arrow-vs-regular-functions/index.md

 myFunction(); // => 42
 ```

-If the `return` statement is missing, or there's no expression after return statement, the regular function implicitely returns `undefined`:
+If the `return` statement is missing, or there's no expression after the return statement, the regular function implicitly returns `undefined`:

 ```javascript
 function myEmptyFunction() {